bigrexsoftware/bigrexsoftware/README.md

 - 👋 Hi, I’m Robyn (Robbie) working with @BigRexSoftware - https://www.BigRex.com
 - 👀 I’m interested in C#, SQL, JavaScript, HTML, Blazor, and other fun things.
-- 🌱 I'm also currently working on a new application for job seekers using Blazor and LaTeX.
 - 💞️ I’m wanting to collaborate on creating technical projects for LGBTQ+ people and communities.
 - 📫 How to reach me: Robyn@BigRex.com
 - ⚡ Big Rex Software YouTube Channel: https://www.youtube.com/@bigrexsoftware